ManthanBR/CameraKitAndroidSDK/camera-kit-android-sdk-main/README.md

 - Supports Android 5.0+ and SDK 21+

 ## Integration Steps
-1. [Setup](https://developers.snap.com/camera-kit/getting-started/setting-up-accounts) your Camera Kit application using [Developer Portal](https://kit.snapchat.com/manage)
-2. [Integrate](https://developers.snap.com/camera-kit/integrate-sdk/mobile/android) Camera Kit SDK into your Android application
+2. Integrate Camera Kit SDK into your Android application
-3. [Create](https://developers.snap.com/camera-kit/ar-content/build-lenses) AR experiences using [Lens Studio](https://ar.snap.com/lens-studio) and manage them using [My Lenses](https://my-lenses.snapchat.com/) site

 ### Configuration